-Germany’s bilateral relations with Japan are characterised by close political dialogue and international cooperation.
+Bilateral relations between Germany and Japan are characterised by close political dialogue and international cooperation.
 As liberal and pluralist democracies, the two countries share fundamental values and have many different political, economic and social ties.
-Alongside the G7 and the G20, the principal multilateral forums for German cooperation with Japan are the United Nations, the Asia-Europe Meeting (ASEM) and the OSCE and NATO (in which Japan is a cooperation partner).
+Bilateral intergovernmental consultations were held for the first time in March 2023.
+Alongside the G7 and the G20, the principal multilateral forums for German cooperation with Japan are the United Nations as well as the OSCE and NATO (Japan is a cooperation partner of both organisations).
+As the G4, Japan and Germany, together with India and Brazil, are campaigning for reform of the UN Security Council.

 Since 1985, the Japanese-German Center Berlin (JGCB) has been working to promote exchange in the fields of politics, business, culture and academia.
 It also serves as the German secretariat of the annual German-Japanese Forum (GJF).

 Germany and Japan are also linked by a wide range of cultural, academic and scientific contacts.
-On 24 January 2021, the two countries celebrated the 160th anniversary of the establishment of diplomatic relations.
-A total of 58 Japanese-German societies in Japan, some 50 German-Japanese societies in Germany, over 800 bilateral higher education partnerships and currently 50 town twinning arrangements, as well as the branch offices of the Goethe-Institut in Japan, the German Institute for Japanese Studies (DIJ) and the German East Asia Society in Tokyo, form a dense cultural and academic network.
-Furthermore, an intergovernmental agreement on cooperation in science and technology has been in place since 1974, with the focus above all on high-tech research.
-On the basis of the 1957 cultural agreement between Germany and Japan, meanwhile, bilateral meetings of young people and youth workers have been taking place for over 60 years.
+In 2021, the two countries celebrated the 160th anniversary of the conclusion of a treaty on amity, commerce and navigation between Japan and Prussia in 1861.
+A cultural agreement was signed in 1957.
+There is a dense cultural and academic network made up of a total of 58 Japanese-German societies in Japan, some 50 German-Japanese societies in Germany, over 800 bilateral higher education partnerships, 50 town twinning arrangements, as well as the offices of the Goethe-Institut and the German Academic Exchange Service (DAAD) in Japan, the German School of Tokyo Yokohama (DSTY), the German Institute for Japanese Studies (DIJ) and the German East Asia Society in Tokyo.
+Furthermore, an intergovernmental agreement on cooperation in science and technology has been in place since 1974, with the focus primarily on high-tech research.
+There is a long tradition of meetings between young people and youth workers from the two countries.